Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 - Jun 26

-CSA is a deeply traumatic crime that often takes years—sometimes decades—for victims to report.
-In an era where technology can be used to manipulate, exploit, and deceive, laws need to keep pace.
-This legislative package is designed not only to close loopholes but to make justice more accessible and effective.
+Child sexual abuse is a deeply traumatic crime.
+Often, it takes years—sometimes even decades—for victims to come forward.
+In today’s world, technology can be used to manipulate, exploit, and deceive.
+Therefore, laws need to keep pace with these advancements.
+This legislative package is designed not only to close loopholes but also to make justice more accessible and effective for child survivors.

 Key Changes at a Glance